 A balanced skin pH is important for beautiful skin; no doubt about that.
 Factors like over-washing, use of soaps, extended sun exposure, use of tap water that has high hardness, and an acidic diet can cause an imbalance in the skin’s pH.
 Use these three products to restore the pH of your skin.

 Honey makes an excellent choice for a cleanser and has been known for its therapeutic benefits for a long time.
 Instead of using products with expensive price tags and a bad pH, you can use honey in its raw form as a moisturizer, cleanser, and even an antibacterial agent.
 Honey is a humectant, which means it keeps water locked into the skin and prevents dryness.

 Apple cider vinegar is considered to be a magical ingredient for various issues.
-Some claims are legit, whereas others are plain rubbish.
+Some claims are legit, whereas others are exaggerated.
 However, it does help regulate the pH of your skin when used in diluted form.
 Use it after washing the face.

 Take a tablespoon of apple cider vinegar, dilute it with two parts water and get a cotton ball to spread the mixture on your face.
 Remove it after 20-30 minutes.
 After a few weeks, you’ll notice a healthy skin with fewer breakouts and diminishing blemishes.

 Warning: Never use acidic ingredients without first diluting them with water.

 Most people with oily skin like to wash their face and then rely on their nature-made oil factory (aka excess sebum production) to play the role of a moisturizer.
 Let’s change that.
 Carefully chosen moisturizers can prevent the skin from over-drying and restore the pH balance.
 Opt for a pH-adjusted moisturizer.